cameraui/docs/detection/audio.md

 Enable the audio plugin for a camera in [Settings → Plugins](/cameras/settings) (see [Set up sensors](/sensors/setup)).
 That is the whole setup: the plugin has no settings of its own, it listens for the standard sound list and takes its confidence from the camera.

-The sounds it recognizes are glass breaking, screaming, gunshots, alarms (smoke, car, siren), a doorbell, knocking, a dog bark, a cat, a baby crying, and speech.[^yamnet]
+The sounds it recognizes are glass breaking, screaming, gunshots, alarms (smoke, car, siren), a doorbell, knocking, a dog bark, a cat, a baby crying, and speech.

 ## Settings on the camera